Level/leveldown/UPGRADING.md

 ## v5

-_Currently available as prerelease: `npm i leveldown@next`._

 This is a rewrite to N-API - which is a huge milestone, achieved without an impact on write performance - and an upgrade to `abstract-leveldown` v6, which solves long-standing issues around serialization and type support.

 ### N-API rewrite

 N-API is the latest interface for native addons in Node.js.
 Main benefit is that `leveldown` became independent of the V8 version, which means it will be compatible with future versions of Node.js.
 As long as the native code doesn't change, it doesn't need to be recompiled as new versions of Node.js are released.
 This helps greatly with both maintenance and when delivering code to consumers.

 Because N-API has an experimental status in node 6 and early 8.x releases, support of node 6 has been dropped and the minimum node version for `leveldown` is now 8.6.0.
+Conversely, for node >= 12, `leveldown@5` is the minimum version.

 ### Prebuilt binaries are now shipped in npm package

 Previously, they were downloaded from GitHub by an npm `postinstall` script.
+In addition, `leveldown` now includes prebuilt binaries for Linux ARMv7, Linux ARM64, Android ARMv7 and Android ARM64.
+The latter target node core (rather than the formerly needed [`nodejs-mobile`](https://github.com/janeasystems/nodejs-mobile) fork).

 ### Range options are now serialized